-Cataracts can occur in either one or both eyes, but do not spread from one eye to the other.
-Surgery to remove a cataract is not necessary until vision becomes impaired, or if the cataract interferes with the treatment of other eye problems.
+Cataracts can occur in one or both eyes, but do not spread from one eye to the other.
+Surgery to remove a cataract is not necessary until vision becomes impaired, or if it interferes with the treatment of other eye problems.

-What Are the Signs and Symptoms of Cataracts?
+What are the signs and symptoms of cataracts?

-Cataracts start out with mild clouding and get cloudier over time.
-In the early stages, patients might not even be aware that they are developing a cataract.
+Cataracts start out with mild clouding and get worse over time.
+In the early stages, patients might not be aware they are developing a cataract.

-As the cataract gets denser, it blocks much of the light to your retina, making it difficult to see.
+As the cataract gets denser, it can block most of the light to your retina, making it difficult to see.
 Some common symptoms of cataracts include:

 - Cloudy or blurred vision

 - Difficulty seeing at night

 - Seeing halos around lights

 - Problems with glare

 - Frequent changes in your eyeglass or contact lens prescription

-- Seeing double or multiple images in the eye or eyes with the cataract
+- Seeing double or multiple images in the eye with the cataract

-What Should I Do If I Suspect I Have a Cataract?
+What should I do if I think I have a cataract?

-If you believe you have developed a cataract and want to consider surgery, there are a few steps you should follow to ensure that you are thoroughly informed and understand the various options available to you.
-Make an appointment with your ophthalmologist, optometrist or family doctor, or Herzig Eye Institute at 416-929-2020 (Toronto) or 613-800-1680 (Ottawa).
+If you believe you have developed a cataract and want to consider surgery, there are a few steps you should follow to ensure you are thoroughly informed and understand the various options available to you.
+Make an appointment with your ophthalmologist, optometrist, family doctor, or with us at Herzig Eye Institute in Toronto (416-929-2020) or Ottawa (613-800-1680).

 A simple eye exam will identify the cataract.
-The surgeon will confirm the diagnosis and thoroughly educate you about your options.
-Be sure to ask your surgeon to provide you with adequate information about the procedure, risks, length of recovery, long- term results, and suggested follow-up procedures.
+The surgeon will confirm the diagnosis and one of our Refractive Consultants will thoroughly educate you about your options.
+You will be provided with adequate information about the procedure, risks, length of recovery, long-term results, and suggested follow-up procedures.